 New realities require new tools.
-That has been the case for the accelerated growth of low-code development.
-In fact, the market for low-code is predicted to boom in 2021.
-According to Gartner® The worldwide low-code development technologies market is projected to total $13.8 billion in 2021, an increase of 22.6% from 2020.
+That has been the case for the accelerated growth of low-code application platforms.
+In fact, the market for this approach to enterprise software development is predicted to boom in 2021.
+According to Gartner®, the worldwide low-code development technologies market is projected to total $13.8 billion in 2021, an increase of 22.6% from 2020.

-The goal here is to accelerate and democratize all types of enterprise development efforts by increasing the number of participants able to create digital value without being a software engineer.
+The goal is to accelerate and democratize all types of enterprise software development efforts by increasing the number of participants able to create digital value without being software engineers.
 Low-code solutions include, but are not limited to:

 Robotic Process Automation

 As enterprises find themselves under increased pressure to produce digital solutions for their business strategy, they gravitate toward low-code platforms to increase development productivity.
 Coupling this pressure with digital necessity and the remote work phenomenon during COVID-19 has only accelerated the growth of these solutions.

 Why should we consider low-code development as an option for our business problems?

 Create various solutions, such as business-critical systems, modernization, or process automation, without incurring a high cost.

 Build sustainable solutions that are easy to scale using cloud-native architecture.